bobbyiliev/introduction-to-git-and-github-ebook/ebook/en/content/019-undoing-in-git.md

 **Note:** The above command will also let you change the commit massege if you need.

-## 2. Resetting Changes (⚠️ Resetting Is Dangerous ⚠️)
+## Resetting Changes (⚠️ Resetting Is Dangerous ⚠️)

->You need to be careful with resetting commands, because this command will erase commits from the repository and delete it from the history.
+> You need to be careful with resetting commands, because this command will erase commits from the repository and delete it from the history.

 Example:
 ```bash